Buying a New Computer in 2022? Start Here

-This is by far the most-used ProPresenter configuration, and in 2020 we are comfortable saying that most any computer that can run the latest macOS or WindowsOS will likely be capable of working well in this configuration, provided that it has enough graphic outputs.
+This is by far the most-used ProPresenter configuration, and in 2022 we are comfortable saying that most any computer that can run the latest macOS or WindowsOS will likely be capable of working well in this configuration, provided that it has enough graphic outputs.
 That said, we recommend that you plan for the future by investing a bit more in your computer.
-While it may be possible to use a computer with an Intel Core i3 or AMD Ryzen 3 processor, it would be ideal to aim for at least an Intel Core i5 or AMD Ryzen 5 processor.
+On the PC side it may be possible to use a computer with an Intel Core i3 or AMD Ryzen 3 processor, it would be ideal to aim for at least an Intel Core i5 or AMD Ryzen 5 processor.
 You could start off with 8gb of RAM, but if you plan to add on additional screens in the future, or make use of big features like live streaming & recording then you would be well-advised to get a computer that is at least capable of being upgraded to 16gb of RAM.
 On the Mac side any Mac with an M1 or newer processor with 8gb of RAM or more would work well.
 Keep in mind the screen limitations of Apple Silicon.

 Scenario 2: Three HD Audience Screens and One HD Stage Display

 In this setup just for one example, you may have a live stream output, announcement screen output going to your lobby, 1 main audience screen in your auditorium, and 1 stage screen for your talent.
-It would be good to look for a computer with an Intel Core i7 or AMD Ryzen 7, 16gb of Ram, and a dedicated GPU that has 4gb+ of VRAM.
+On the PC side It would be good to look for a computer with a newer Intel Core i7 or AMD Ryzen 7, 16gb of Ram, and a dedicated GPU that has 4gb+ of VRAM.
 On the Mac side, a base M1 or better with 16gb of RAM would get you where you need to be.